lincolnpoh/github-learning-repo/README.md

 - "git checkout -": This command will allow us to switch between master/main branch with the branch that we are currently working on.
 Running it once from another branch other than master/main will check out the master/main branch.
 Running it once more will allow us to switch back to the branch we were previously working on.

 - "TEST REBASE BRANCH"
 -Added another explanation within master.
+Even further explanation made here.
 -----------------
 Git knowledge
 -----------------